 Due to SEC regulations, not just anyone can participate in commercial real estate syndication investments.
-Explained in-depth on our How It Works page, commercial syndication opportunities are available to Accredited investors, who are eligible to participate in all projects, and Sophisticated investors, who are eligible to participate in select projects.
+Explained in-depth in the How It Works section of our home page, commercial syndication opportunities are available to Accredited investors, who are eligible to participate in all projects, and Sophisticated investors, who are eligible to participate in select projects.

 If you’re not sure if you’re an Accredited or Sophisticated investor, check here.